Ventura Overhead Bridge Replacement Project

 Q: Will this project close the freeway at any time?

-A: The project will close two highway ramps for approximately two years: the State Beaches exit (72) to SR-1 (PCH), which will require motorists traveling north on U.S. 101 to continue about 6.5 miles to the Seacliff exit (78) to access beaches along SR-1; and the SR-1 on-ramp to southbound U.S. 101, requiring motorists, including beach community residents, to travel north to the Seacliff on-ramp to southbound U.S. 101.
+· The northbound U.S. 101 State Beaches exit (72) to SR-1 (PCH), requiring motorists traveling north on U.S. 101 to continue about 6.5 miles to the Seacliff exit (78) to access beaches along SR-1.

 Q: Will this project be noisy at night?